 Check the prices

 When it comes to prices, there are martial arts studios at all tiers.
 A higher price doesn’t always mean that the education is better than a cheaper one – it may be indicative of the neighborhood or city that the studio is located in.
-Don’t be tempted to spend outside of your means for a quality martial arts class.
+Don’t spend outside of your means for a quality martial arts class.
 Do some research and find out which amenities each studio you’re looking at offers.
 It is also a good idea to check to see if there are any trial classes you can take before signing up for a full-on membership.
-You want to make sure you like the instructors and the way your classes are taught before you commit to a bulk of classes.
+You want to make sure you like the instructors and the way they teach the class before you commit to a bulk of classes.

 Some schools will have you pay a monthly fee and allow you to visit the studio as many times as you want.
 Others will have you pay per class, or pay for a certain number of classes ahead of time.
 Determine what kind of structure would work best for you and your schedule.
 If your child is interested in taking classes as well, it may be beneficial to have the option to bring someone along for your classes.
 There are many different structures available to people pursing a martial arts education, so don’t settle for one that isn’t most convenient for you.